qua-platform/py-qua-tools/qualang_tools/external_frameworks/qcodes/README.md

 * ``get_prog()``: Get the implemented QUA program.
 * ``get_res()``: Get the results from the OPX.
 * ``set_sweep_parameters(scanned_axis, setpoints, unit=None, label=None)``: Set the setpoints based on the sweep parameters.
-* ``get_measurement_parameter()``: Find the correct Parameter shape based on the stream-processing and return the measurement Parameter.
+* ``get_measurement_parameter(scale_factor=[(),])``: Find the correct Parameter shape based on the stream-processing and return the measurement Parameter.
 If 'I' and 'Q' are saved in the stream_processing, then the amplitude 'R' and phase 'Phi' will also be returned.
+Additionally, the default unit for the raw adc traces, and the results from the integration and demodulation methods are automatically converted into Volts.
+It is however possible to convert it to another unit by specifying a scale factor as an input parameter of the form [(name of the variable, conversion factor, new unit), ], as in ``scale_factor=[("I", 1235, "pA"), ("Q", 1235, "pA")]``.
 * ``execute_prog(prog)``: Execute a given QUA program and creates a result handle to fetch the results.
 * ``compile_prog(prog)``: Compile a given QUA program and stores it under the prog_id attribute.
 * ``execute_compiled_prog()``: Add a compiled program to the current queue and create a result handle to fetch the results.